 Ethics & Values

 My mission for my business is simple.
 I want your organization to grow organically and sustainably.
-I want to serve your organization in the best way I can by equipping your organization with invaluable guidance so your organization can continue to provide for the community your organization serves.
+I want to serve your organization in the best way I can by equipping your people with invaluable guidance so your organization can continue to provide for the community your organization serves.

 I also believe in having ethical partnerships with the organizations I work with.
 I want to earn your trust with each service I provide.
 Like your dedication to your community, I am dedicated to providing ethical results for your organization.

 I value diversity.
 I believe people build a stronger sense of identity and wellbeing and have better education and career outcomes when their diverse strengths, abilities, interests, and perspectives are understood and supported.